EVA Air Premium Economy Review: Smart Upgrade or Just Hype?

 Waiting at our seats when we boarded?
 Disposable slippers, thick brown fleece blankets and large soft pillows wrapped in silky covers.

-Inside the kits, we found hand cream, lip balm, an eco-friendly toothbrush with toothpaste, earplugs and a sleep mask.
+Inside the amenity kits, we found hand cream, lip balm, an eco-friendly toothbrush with toothpaste, earplugs and a sleep mask.
 (Oddly, no socks.)

 We didn’t use their masks, however – they’re thin and not the best.